Skip to main content

 • Multiple late submissions received on the same day may require expedited consultation with ADRs or the VPR.

 Faculty who miss a deadline should submit in InfoReady immediately and contact RDO with questions.
-More details are available in the UMD Limited Submissions Practices & Procedures (PDF).
+More details are available in the Practices & Procedures document.

 Some sponsors—particularly federal agencies such as DOE—issue calls with extremely short deadlines that make a standard internal competition impossible.